 Under Maestro Paolo Vaglieri, Claudio turned his specific attention to studying and perfecting operatic repertoire.

-Winner of the “AS.LI.CO.” competition in Milan and of the International Competition “Riccardo Stracciari” in Bologna, Claudio then made his peratic debut singing Leporello in Mozart’s “Don Giovanni” with Lelia Gencer and as Bartolo in Mozart’s “Le Nozze di Figaro” with Graziella Scuitti.
+Winner of the “AS.LI.CO.” competition in Milan and of the International Competition “Riccardo Stracciari” in Bologna, Claudio then made his operatic debut singing Leporello in Mozart’s “Don Giovanni” with Leyla Gencer and as Bartolo in Mozart’s “Le Nozze di Figaro” with Graziella Scuitti.

-His operatic activities have led him to perform in many Italian theatres such as: “Il Teatro Donizzetti” in Bergamo, “Il Teatro Grande’ in Brescia, “Il Teatro Comunale” in Treviso, “Il Teatro Sociale” in Rovigo, “Il Teatro Verdi” in Padua, “Il Grande Teatro La Fenice” in Venice and at various musical institutions such as: “Asolo Musica” and with many ensemble groups such as: “La Stagione Armonica”, “Concertus Vocalis”, “I pomeriggi Musicali di Milano”, “The Chamber Orchestra of Bellno” and “The Arcimbld Ensemble”.
+His operatic activities have led him to perform in many Italian theatres such as: “Il Teatro Donizzetti” in Bergamo, “Il Teatro Grande’ in Brescia, “Il Teatro Comunale” in Treviso, “Il Teatro Sociale” in Rovigo, “Il Teatro Verdi” in Padua, “Il Grande Teatro La Fenice” in Venice and at various musical institutions such as: “Asolo Musica” and with many ensemble groups such as: “La Stagione Armonica”, “Concertus Vocalis”, “I pomeriggi musicali di Milano”, “The Chamber Orchestra of Belluno” and “The Arcimboldo Ensemble”.

 His recent tour in German brought him much acclaimed success.